 Under applicable laws, asset valuation for a merger or demerger is required as at the date of the latest annual, extraordinary or closing financial statements prepared before the execution of the draft terms of the restructuring.
 If the restructuring date is selected after the date of the draft terms of the restructuring (which has been allowed by an amendment to the law effective since 1 January 2012), a long delay may occur between the valuation date and the date of the opening balance sheet in which the revaluation is to be presented, depending on the required valuation date.
 In an extreme case, the time difference may even be 12 months.
 The value of the object of the valuation may significantly change over such a long period.
 Therefore, for such cases, the professional public recommends considering an update of the valuation as at the restructuring date.

 If a “future” merger or demerger date is selected, determining a reasonable exchange ratio (including additional payments, if any) can also become difficult.
 The exchange ratio must be assessed considering the status as at the merger or demerger date.
 If a future date is selected as the date of the restructuring, input data for determining the exchange ratio can only be estimated.
 The real state of assets of the participating companies as at the date of the restructuring will only be clear in the future.
 If the actual situation is different as at the date of the restructuring, those entitled will have the right to an additional payment.

 In most cases where an expert opinion is necessary, the Restructuring Act requires it to be prepared by a court-appointed expert.
 For such purposes, the company (or its authorised legal representative), as the applicant, must request the competent court to appoint a proposed expert for a specific case.
 Since 1 January 2014, the applications must be filed with a district court having local jurisdiction (by the end of 2013, applications were filed with regional courts).

-RSM TACOMA Valuation has extensive experience in company restructuring and is ready to assist you in this respect.
+RSM CZ Valuation has extensive experience in company restructuring and is ready to assist you in this respect.